 Do I need a casket for a cremation service in Albuquerque?

-No requirement (or law) in New Mexico that stipulates a casket is required for a cremation service.
+There is no requirement (or law) in New Mexico that stipulates a casket is required for a cremation service.
 A cremation is usually conducted using a simple reinforced cardboard container.
-However, renting a casket is possible if you wish to have a service before the cremation.
+However, renting a casket can have a service before the cremation.
 This will help you save on funeral costs, as caskets can be a significant expense for a traditional funeral and burial.

 I have questions or concerns about arranging a funeral in Albuquerque.
 Where can I find help?

-You can contact the DFS Memorials’ affordable funeral service provider in Albuquerque at (505) 209-3359 with any questions you have.
-If you have a complaint against a funeral director or a funeral establishment, you should attempt to resolve your complaint directly with the funeral home concerned.
+You can contact the DFS Memorials’ affordable funeral service provider in Albuquerque at (505) 209-3359 with any questions.
+If you have a complaint against a funeral director or an establishment, you should attempt to resolve your complaint directly with the funeral home concerned.
 If this is unsuccessful, you should write your complaint to the New Mexico State Regulation & Licensing Department Board of Funeral Services, which regulates and licenses funeral businesses in New Mexico.
 They can be contacted at:

 Board of Funeral Services